 The CKGSB BCI comprises four sub-indices for corporate sales, corporate profits, corporate financing environment and inventory levels.
 Of these four sub-indices, three are forward-looking indicators, and one, corporate financing, measures current business sentiment.
-These four sub-indices for December will be discussed below.
+These four sub-indices for January will be discussed below.

-Of the four sub-indices, three fell and one rose this month, but these changes were incremental.
-As for specifics, the corporate sales index fell from November's 66.7 to December's 66.3.
+Of the four sub-indices, three fell and one rose in January.
+Starting with corporate sales, the sub-index fell from 66.3 to January's 65.3.

-The profit index also fell, from 56.5 in November to 53.4 in December, bucking the upward trend seen in recent months.
-As Figure 3 shows, in the four years since this survey began, profit expectations have rarely registered lower than 50, but in recent months, a sharp decline has been observed, beginning with 60.3 in May and leading below 50 in July, August and September.
-In October, profits expectations returned above 50, but the index is still close to the confidence threshold, showing that companies have reservations about prospects for profits for the next six months.
+The profit index rose, from last month's 53.4 to this month's 55.6.
+From Figure 3, we know that in the four years since this survey began, profit expectations have rarely registered lower than 50, but in recent months, a sharp decline has been seen, beginning with 60.3 in May and veering below 50 in July, August and September.
+In October, profits expectations returned above 50, and this year to over 55, showing that the profit outlook is becoming more positive for the upcoming six months.